 What Is Long-Term Depression?

 There is no one definition or model for long-term depression.
-Several different diagnoses may be given for long-term depression.
-The diagnosis you receive for your long-term depression will depend upon how long you have had depression and the symptoms of depression that your body and mind present with.
-There are four main types of long-term depression.
+Several different diagnoses may be given depending on your situation.
+The diagnosis you receive for your long-term depression often depends on how long you have had depression, and the symptoms of depression with which your body and mind present.
+There are four main types of long-term depression:

 Dysthymia, also called persistent depressive disorder, is depression that lasts for two years or more even with treatment.
 With dysthymia, symptoms of depression may not be as severe as with major depressive disorder, but they are consistently present for a long period regardless of treatment.

 Double depression is defined as a bout of major depressive disorder soon after a diagnosis of dysthymia.
-In other words, with double depression, you go from one milder but long-term depression into a more severe and potentially equally as difficult to treat at the start, there are options such as therapy and counseling that can help improve your quality of life.
+In other words, with double depression, you go from one milder but long-term depression into a more severe major depression.
+While this can be difficult to treat at the start, there are options such as therapy and counseling that can help improve your quality of life.